 Since 2014 there have been many changes in the Redgrave and Lopham Fen D. plantarius population and in its conservation management.
 For the most-part these have been very positive, with a substantial increase in range brought about in part by natural colonisation of recently-excavated scrapes and ponds, and in part by the establishment of a third focus of population by translocation.

-The main element of habitat management for the Fen Raft Spiders continues to be a rolling programme of turf pond creation and re-excavation, to maintain standing water in dry summers and to extend the area of summer-wet links between the core areas of turf ponds.
+The main habitat management directly targeted at Fen Raft Spiders continues to be a rolling programme of turf pond creation and re-excavation, to maintain standing water in dry summers and to extend the area of summer-wet links between the core areas of turf ponds.
 Vegetation management continues to involve cutting of mature stands of C. mariscus together with extensive, mixed grazing and periodic scrub removal.

 The standardised cenus method used since 1991 was finally ended in 2014 for a number of reasons, including: